Research Experience for Undergraduates

 Blockchain technology is revolutionizing the way information is encoded, secured, and distributed.
 It is a technology that can improve safety and security of existing processes in society and enable development of systems that could not previously exist.
 Potential applications of blockchain are far-reaching, including how ﬁnancial institutions exchange currency, governments protect the integrity of electronic voting, and medical providers secure health information systems.

-In Summer 2021, the Computer Science Department at Boise State will host a new Research Experiences for Undergraduates (REU) Site titled “Blockchain Technology for a Secure Data and Communication Future”.
-Participants of the program will receive impactful and effective learning and research experiences that focus on blockchain theory and technology, and will be mentored in individual and collaborative learning and research environments to promote future study and career selection.
+The Computer Science Department at Boise State hosts a Research Experiences for Undergraduates (REU) Site titled “Blockchain Technology for a Secure Data and Communication Future”.
+Participants of the program receive impactful and effective learning and research experiences that focus on blockchain theory and technology, and are mentored in individual and collaborative learning and research environments to promote future study and career selection.

 - Dr. Gaby Dagher (Site Director, PI)